markkolich/havalo-kvs/README.md

 ## Considerations

 Havalo is **not** an off-the-shelf replacement for <a href="http://aws.amazon.com/s3/">Amazon S3</a>, <a href="http://redis.io">Redis</a>, <a href="http://www.project-voldemort.com/voldemort/">Voldemort</a> or <a href="http://cassandra.apache.org/">Apache's Cassandra</a>.
 If you need completely fault-tolerant, distributed K,V storage then Havalo is probably not for you.

+## Deployment

+Deploying Havalo into your environment is a snap.

+You have two deployment options:

+1. Default &ndash; Drop the Havalo `.war` file into your Servlet container's `webapps` directory, and away you go.
+2. Custom &ndash; Create a custom `havalo.conf` file and place it into your Servlet container's `conf` directory.
+Then, drop the Havalo `.war` file into your Servlet container's `webapps` directory.

+### Default

+If desired, Havalo supports "hot deployment" which allows you to deploy or undeploy the application without stopping your Servlet container.

+1. Download the <a href="http://markkolich.github.com/downloads/havalo">latest version</a> of Havalo.
+This is a `.war` file you will drop into your Servlet container.
+2. Copy the `.war` file into your Servlet container's `webapps` directory.
+3. Start your Servlet container, if not already running.

+### Custom

+To be written.

 ## Fundamentals